A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 Musicians hit back saying ‘live music is not noise pollution’

-Long-term musician in the area Jay Bishoff, who started the popular Peregian Originals events, is confident that live music won’t be shut down in Noosa.
+Long-term Noosa musician Jay Bishoff, who started the popular Peregian Originals events, is confident music won’t be shut down.

 “This has been going on here for decades,” Jay says.